ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 Validated Disclosed Claimset
 : The CBOR map containing all mandatory to disclose claims signed by the issuer, all selectively disclosed claims presented by the holder, and ommiting all instances of redacted_keys and redacted_element claims that are present in the original sd_cwt.

-Issuer
-: An entity that produces a Selective Disclosure CBOR Web Token.

-Holder
-: An entity that presents a Selective Disclosure CBOR Web Token which includes a Selective Disclosure Key Binding Token.

-Partial Disclosure
-: When a subset of the original claims protected by the Issuer, are disclosed by the Holder.

-Full Disclosure
-: When the full set of claims protected by the Issuer, is disclosed by the Holder.

-Verifier
-: An entity that validates a Partial or Full Disclosure by a holder.

 # SD-CWT Issuance